harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 - **Coinswap implementation:** Chris Belcher [posted][belcher coinswap1]
   a design for a full-featured coinswap implementation.
-His [initial post][coinswap design] included the history of the coinswap idea, suggests ways the multisig conditions needed for coinswap could be disguised as more common transaction types, proposes using a market for liquidity (like JoinMarket already does), describes splitting and routing techniques to reduce privacy losses from amount correlation or spying participants, suggests combining coinswap with [payjoin][topic payjoin], and discusses some of the backend requirements for the system.
-Additionally, he compares coinswap to other privacy techniques such as using LN, [coinjoin][topic coinjoin], payjoin, and payswap.
+His [initial post][coinswap design] included the history of the coinswap idea, suggested ways the multisig conditions needed for coinswap could be disguised as more common transaction types, proposed using a market for liquidity (like JoinMarket already does), described splitting and routing techniques to reduce privacy losses from amount correlation or spying participants, suggested combining coinswap with [payjoin][topic payjoin], and discussed some of the backend requirements for the system.
+Additionally, he compared coinswap to other privacy techniques such as using LN, [coinjoin][topic coinjoin], payjoin, and payswap.
 The proposal received a [significant amount][belcher coinswap2] of [expert discussion][belcher coinswap3] and a number of